Relintai/pandemonium_engine_docs/getting_started/introduction/first_look_at_the_editor.md

 ![](img/editor_intro_workspace_assetlib.png)

+See also:
-.. seealso:: You can learn more about the asset library in
+ You can learn more about the asset library in
              `doc_what_is_assetlib`.

 Integrated class reference